Core Components

 Course Offerings

-Scholars will be able to choose from courses offered in Science, Social Sciences, Mathematics, Arts & Humanities and Reading & Composition.
+Scholars will choose one of the currated course pathways which include offerings in Science, Social Sciences, Mathematics, Arts & Humanities and Reading & Composition.
 All courses count toward UCB graduation requirements.

 Course Placement